isomerpages/pa-cdcvouchers/_merchants/Merchants' FAQ.md

 <input type="checkbox" id="accordion9">
 <label for="accordion9"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">I had previously participated as a merchant in the CDC Vouchers Scheme 2025  under the digital scheme.
 Do I need to register again to join this CDC Vouchers Scheme 2026?</span></label>
 <div>
-<p>No, there is no need to register again to participate in CDC Vouchers Scheme 2026 if you have already been onboarded to the CDC Vouchers scheme.
-Our CDC Ambassadors will reach out to you to update on the new scheme and provide the welcome letter.</p>
+<p>No, there is no need to register again to participate in CDC Vouchers Scheme 2026 if you have already been onboarded to the CDC Vouchers scheme.</p>
 </div>
 </li>